-Paterson the new film from Jim Jarmusch is a quiet, absorbing drama that will make a big impression on you.
+PATERSON from writer/director Jim Jarmusch is a quiet, absorbing drama that will make a big impression on you.

-What a wonderfully warm feeling you get from watching Jim Jarmusch’s new movie Paterson.
-Dropping in on a week in the life of bus driver Paterson, who in a sweet twist lives in the town of Paterson, New Jersey, we observe his day-to-day routine in rich, evocative detail.
-He drives the bus.
-On his lunch break he writes poetry.
-He returns home to his effervescent wife Laura and they eat dinner.
-Then he walks their dog Marvin stopping in on the way to his local bar for a beer.
+What a wonderfully warm feeling you get from watching Jim Jarmusch’s movie PATERSON.
+Dropping in on a week in the life of bus driver Paterson who, in a sweet twist, lives in the town of Paterson, New Jersey, we observe his day-to-day routine in rich, evocative detail.
+He drives the bus, on his lunch break he writes poetry, he returns to his effervescent wife Laura, they eat dinner, then he ends his day walking their dog Marvin stopping at his local bar for a beer and a chat with the owner Doc (a lovely supporting turn by the great Barry Shabaka Henley) on the way.
 And so it repeats.
-But of course each day has its share of fascinating, sometimes minimal changes that make us contemplate how our lives are constructed from the same small and important elements.
+But of course, each day has its share of fascinating, sometimes minimal changes that make us contemplate how our lives are constructed from the same small and important elements.
 It’s a delight.

 I’ve always admired writer/director Jarmusch’s wonderfully idiosyncratic career – my favourite movie of his up to this point was Broken Flowers, his 2005 comedy-drama with Bill Murray – but I think in PATERSON he’s made his finest film yet.
 With its simple, almost pure narrative and its marvellously distinctive characters, it made a big splash at the Cannes Film Festival earlier this year and then I’ve been lucky enough to see the movie’s European premiere ahead of its UK cinema release at the recent BFI London Film Festival.